willroberts/pathofexile/docs/api.md

         ...  # returns all possible league rules (10 as of August 2014)
     ]

-League rules are accessed by their ID, which is an integer:
+League rules are accessed by their ID, which is a number:

     >>> turbo_rule = pathofexile.api.get_league_rule(26)
     >>> print(turbo_rule)